 Now, the flow of electric current was made possible because of the NaCl which dissolves in water and dissociates into 2 oppositely charged ions that are Na+ and Cl-.
 If we had distilled water and no salt dissolved we couldn’t perform this experiment.

 Distilled water is the purest form of water that does not have any other dissolved impurity added to it.
-It contains only H2O molecules that are bind together by covalent bonds due to which there are no free ions present in it.
+It contains only H2O molecules that are bound together by covalent bonds, due to which there are no free ions present in it.
 Therefore, It is a poor conductor of electricity.

 To conduct electricity, it is necessary for the solution to contain free electrons or free ions.
 H2O molecules itself is completely unionized.

 Usually, normal water contains water molecules with dissolved impurities in the form of salts